julienfumey/popsim/index.md

 ### Welcome to PopSim.

+### What is PopSim?
+Popsim is a Wright-Fisher population genetics simulator.

+It was first designed to study *Astyanax mexicanus* cavefish evolution (see How to cite PopSim section).

 ### How to install PopSim
 You need to have the GNU Scientific Library (GSL) installed on your computer to use PopSim.

 To install PopSim, just compile it:

 `gcc *.c -o PopSim -lgsl -lgcblas -lm`

 ### How to launch PopSim